 Head to the central market for fresh vegetables and staples to cook on your own.
-Also go because markets are always fun to visit and provide a glimpse into local culture.
+Also, go because markets are always fun to visit and provide a glimpse into the local culture.
 There is also a Trujillo supermarket in town on Av.
 Mariscal Toribio de Luzuriaga if that is more your style.

 Mountain Zen in Peru